rushkii/genshinstats/README.md

 gs.set_authkey('other_output_log.txt')
 ```
 > Since the authkey lasts only a day this is more like for exporting than for actual use.
+>
+> For more info on how to get the authkey you can use the instructions on [paimon.moe](https://paimon.moe/wish), just click the "auto import" button.
 ### daily rewards
 Automatically get daily sign in rewards for the currently logged-in user.
 ```py